-307. On December 3, 2013, the Plan Proponents filed the Second Amended Plan [Dkt.
-No. 5993-1], which incorporates the terms of the JSN Settlement among the Plan Proponents, and the Ad Hoc Group, (together with the Junior Secured Notes Indenture Trustee, the "JSN Objectors") reached after the close of evidence in the Confirmation Hearing and Phase II of the

-JSN Adversary Proceeding.
+302. The Plan, filed by the Plan Proponents on December 3, 2013, incorporates the terms of the JSN Settlement among the Plan Proponents and the Ad Hoc Group (together with the Junior Secured Notes Indenture Trustee, the "JSN Objectors"), reached after the close of evidence in the Confirmation Hearing and Phase II of the JSN Adversary Proceeding.
 (Kruger Supp.
 Decl. ¶¶ 1, 6-7.)
 The material terms of the JSN Settlement, which resolves the most significant outstanding objection to confirmation, can be described as follows: